qua3k/cryptopals/README.md

 Firstly, we will need to understand the concept of [hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) at the bit level.
 In essence, we are counting the number of differing bits between two strings of equal length.
-This can be accomplished by XORing the strings together and counting the number of bits that are set to one.
+This can be accomplished by xoring the strings together and counting the number of bits that are set to one.

 As mentioned in the example, we can validate that our code works correctly by